minhvn1433/flashcard-application/docs/Software Requirement Specification.md

 User Action: User selects the "Add New Flashcard" or "Edit Flashcards" or "Delete Flashcards" option.

-System Response: Presents a form for the user to input the picture and its corresponding meaning for the new flashcard or the existing flashcard, or remove the flashcard temporarily.
+System Response: Presents a form for the user to input the picture/image and its corresponding meaning for the new flashcard or the existing flashcard, or remove the flashcard temporarily.

 User Action: User makes changes and confirms.

 System Response: Validates the input and adds/updates/removes the flashcard to/from the collection.

-#### 3.1.3.
+#### 3.2.3.
 Functional Requirements

 - *REQ-1:* Database Systems: These are used to store and manage data.
 - *REQ-2:* Front-End Frameworks/Libraries: To help build the user interface of the system.

+### 3.3.
+Learning and Assessment system

+#### 3.3.1.
+Description and Priority

+Description: This is a feature that allows users to create structured lessons by grouping related flashcards and generating tests based on these lessons for self-assessment.

+Priority level: High.

+#### 3.3.2.
+Stimulus/Response Sequences

+User Action: User navigates to the “Create Lesson” section.

+System Response: Displays an interface for the user to create a new lesson or reuse an existing one.

+User Action: User selects the “Add Flashcards to Lesson” option.

+System Response: Presents a list of the user’s flashcards for selection.

+User Action: User selects the desired flashcards and submits.

+System Response: Adds the selected flashcards to the new lesson and creates the new lesson.

+User Action: User selects the “Reuse Lesson” option.

+System Response: Presents a list of the user’s existing lessons for selection.

+User Action: User selects an existing lesson to reuse.

+System Response: Loads the selected lesson with its associated flashcards.

+User Action: User navigates to the “Take Test” section of the lesson.

+System Response: Generates a test based on the flashcards in the lesson.

+#### 3.3.3.
+Functional Requirements

+- *REQ-1:* Database Systems: These are used to store and manage data.
+- *REQ-2:* Front-End Frameworks/Libraries: To help build the user interface of the system.
+- *REQ-3:* Cookie Management: To handle and save user preferences.

 ## 4. External Interface Requirements